Electromagnetic transition form factors of nucleons from the hard-wall AdS/QCD model: Summary

-We apply the hard-wall model for the nucleon-Roper transition form factors investigation and consider the $ N+\gamma^{*}\longrightarrow R(1440), R(1535), R(1710) $ transitions.
-We also check this model for the helicity amplitudes study in these transition cases.
-As is seen from the comparison of the graphs, the holographic hard-wall model gives good results for some form factor and helicity amplitude behaviours, though in other cases, only some points are close to the experimental data.
+We investigate nucleon electromagnetic form factors and helicity amplitudes within the hard-wall model for the nucleon-excited nucleon transitions $ N+\gamma^{*}\longrightarrow N^{*}(1440,1535,1710)$.
+We also check this model for the charge and magnetic radii of the nucleon in these transition cases.
+As is seen from the comparison of the graphs, the holographic hard-wall model gives good results for the Dirac and Pauli form factors and helicity amplitude behaviors in the $Q^{2}\geq1$ $GeV^{2}$ values of momentum transfer.
+Failure of the hard-wall model in the description of nucleon transition form factors at low momentum transfer values may be related to several reasons:

+1) Simplicity of the model in the sense that it doesn't take into account more complicated physical situation at low energies, i.e., it takes into account interaction of particles at low and high values of momentum transfer in the same way.
+But it may thought that transitions at high transfer momentum occur with higher probability than at low values of it;